wargame-engine/battle-forge/public/data/rules.md

 ## Area Terrain
 To represent terrain that covers an area rather than a specific location such as a forest, field of crops, or a ruined building, players may choose to play the terrain as "area terrain".
 Models whose bases overlap or are fully inside of area terrain are affected by the terrain instead of just those behind it.
 ### Line of Sight
-Players should agree on whether or not area terrain can be seen through or just into (and out of).
-Terrain such as dense woods could potentially block line of sight except for units inside.
+Players should agree on whether area terrain can be seen through or just into (and out of).
+Dense woods could potentially block line of sight for all units except the ones waiting in ambush inside.

 # Powers
 Certain units in the game have access to call upon special powers.
 Special rules assigned to these units will note how many powers these units can use and how many they may attempt to prevent from being used.
 Powers that are available to use can be found in a faction's roster.